Skip to main content

 Disabling GitHub Checks

-You can easily disable GitHub Checks on Bitrise if you toggle the ENABLE GITHUB CHECKS switch to the left on the Settings page of the app.
+if you toggle the ENABLE GITHUB CHECKS switch to the left on the Settings page of the project.

 GitHub Checks test summary